Nudgee Class of 2026 · Dads & Sons

 01 / The Idea

 Most days a father and son spend together get measured in minutes between obligations.
-This one runs from the first cup of coffee through to dessert.
+This one runs from the first cup of coffee on the deck through to the last trophy called at the bar — a full day on the course, undivided.

 The mums have had the Mother-Son Lunch on the calendar for years.
 White linen, fresh flowers, soft napery, indoor voices, finger sandwiches at a sensible hour.
 The dads have watched on patiently, and paid the bill, for as long as anyone can remember.